A more secure pressure testing method – right out of thin air

 Because air pressure testing is done incrementally it saves time on the whole.
 Each air pressure test takes minimum 130 minutes, compared to only 20 minutes for each water test.
 However, when you add the preparation time of a water test (the time it takes to get all air out of the system) and the fact that the whole installation needs to be flushed once per week, water testing is more cumbersome and takes much longer.

 “Our view is that pressure testing should be as convenient as possible so that installers and contractors will prioritize it.
+With the sound of a leaking fitting it is easier to find the spot to be repaired.
 That’s why we recommend air-pressure testing for larger installations,” says Eric.
 “In that way, we hope to reduce the annual insurance claims due to leaks.”

 By removing a water source, installers can also remove risk from the job site.
 Water damage is the second most frequent cause of loss during building projects and represents a large percentage of Construction All Risk (CAR) claims.
 Pressure testing with air means you can be 100% sure that leaks won’t destroy electrical installations, new flooring or fresh drywall.
 The work environment becomes safer as well.